sumurthy/md_apispec/jsOutputMarkdowns/worksheetcollection.md

-# WorksheetCollection Object (JavaScript API for Office 2016)
+# WorksheetCollection Object (JavaScript API for Excel)

+_Applies to: Excel 2016, Office 2016_

 Represents a collection of worksheet objects that are part of the workbook.

-_Applies to: Office 2016_

 | Property	   | Type	|Description
 |:---------------|:--------|:----------|